KronosEternal/Geo-fs/README.md

 *If you want to run the bookmarklet version:*
 - Watch this YouTube video: https://www.youtube.com/watch?v=TNDEesTbKc4.
 - Follow that tutorial, but set the contents of bookmarklet.js as the URL.

-*If you want to run the Tampermonkey version:*
-- Make sure you have Tampermonkey installed
-- Add tampermonkey-code.js as a new userscript

 You'll never have to worry about updating your copy of the addon.